Find Affordable College Courses

 Buffalo, NY

-University at Buffalo ranked #6 on this year’s Most Popular Chemistry Doctor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.
+University at Buffalo came in at #6 in this year’s edition of the Most Popular Chemistry Doctor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.

 About 44% of the students majoring in chemistry at the school are women while 56% are male.